-Rabe writes that his family members are “scattered around the globe” which is a slight exaggeration but may indicate how much he missed them: his wife Dora was in Tianjin while the rest of his family was in Southern Germany (his son Otto and son-in-law Willi) and in Westphalia (his daughter Margarete with her daughters Ursula and Gudrun).
+Rabe writes that his family members are “scattered around the globe”.
+This is slightly exaggerated but may indicate how much he missed his family: his wife Dora was in Tianjin while the rest of his family was in Southern Germany (his son Otto and son-in-law Willi) and in Westphalia (his daughter Margarete with her own daughters Ursula and Gudrun).
 In this first entry, Rabe mentions the famous oversized Nazi flag he had mounted in his garden as protection against Japanese air raids.
 It was made of hand-painted sailing cloth, 6 metres long and 3 metres wide.
-Because of the increasing air raids foreigners had been asked by their embassies to leave Nanjing but John Rabe decided to stay in Nanjing.
+Because of the increasing air raids foreigners had been asked by their embassies to leave Nanjing but John Rabe had decided to stay in Nanjing.
 Why?

 I did not return here from safe Peitaiho [Beidaihe] because of love of adventure but primarily to protect my property and to represent the interests of Siemens.
 Of course, the company cannot (and does not) expect me to get shot and killed here for its sake.
 And I don’t want to risk my life for any goods or property: be it that of the company or my own few clothes.
 But as a reputable businessman from Hamburg there is a moral point which I simply cannot ignore.

 Rabe goes on to explain that many of his Chinese servants, employees, and their family members have nowhere to go, if he left, as the war-torn areas had spread in northern and eastern China.
 He also stays for them, to protect them and to care for their wellbeing, he writes.